mattybwoy/Lubbly-Ghibli/README.md

 </h1>

 ## Objective
-To programmatically create an iOS app using the [Studio Ghibli API](https://ghibliapi.herokuapp.com/) and to render results in a collectionView.
+To half programmatically create an iOS app using the data provided from the [Studio Ghibli API](https://ghibliapi.herokuapp.com/) and to render results in a collectionView.
+Inspiration and images courtesy of https://github.com/kxvn-lx/Ghibliii

 ## Progress